The Paranda Network

 Weiter Schreiben has re-published several stories from the anthology My Pen Is the Wing of a Bird on its platform in German.

-Nine of Untold’s writers have also taken part in Weiter Schreiben’s letter exchange programme, where an Afghan woman writer is paired with an established German author, for an exchange of letters, emails and mentorship.
+Twelve of Untold’s writers have also taken part in Weiter Schreiben’s letter exchange programme, where an Afghan woman writer is paired with an established German author, for an exchange of letters, emails and mentorship.
 These exchanges are then published in German.

 The Untold-Weiter Schreiben partnership is supported by KfW Stiftung